The Hidden Connection Between Eczema and Gut Health

 An imbalance in the gut microbiota can trigger the body’s immune response.
 This can result in gut inflammation and increased intestinal permeability, allowing substances to leak out of the intestines into the bloodstream easily.

-The most noticeable symptoms of the leaky gut syndrome are:
+The most noticeable symptoms of leaky gut syndrome are:

 • Diarrhea, irritable bowel syndrome, bloating, or gas